Strangers in Paradise (1984 film)

 Strangers in Paradise is a 1984 American comedic science fiction musical film co-written, directed by, and starring Ulli Lommel.
-Its plot follows mesmerist Jonathan Sage, a Adol Hitler-lookalike who survives Nazi Germany by being cryogenically preserved, only to be thawed by fascist Americans who attempt to use him to rid their community of homosexuals, free-thinkers, and other "radicals".
+Its plot follows mesmerist Jonathan Sage, a Adolf Hitler-lookalike who survives Nazi Germany by being cryogenically preserved, only to be thawed by fascist Americans who attempt to use him to rid their community of homosexuals, free-thinkers, and other "radicals".
 The film was co-written by Lommel's wife, Suzanna Love, who also appears in the film as a punk singer.

 Cast

 Production

 Filming took place near Upland, California, in the summer of 1983.
 Additional photography occurred at Mt.
 Baldy Lodge and other locales in Rancho Cucamonga, California.